 We have always enjoyed camping.
 Lets face it, it is an affordable option when you have a growing family…. and the kids just love it.
-There are some wonderful places to visit in the UK, and we love the fresh air, family time, and the chance to visit the local attractions – whatever the weather.
-There is something special about sitting on a deck chair and just chatting – escaping the technology that surrounds us all at home.
-Our kiddies love our converted VW campervan and they love a campervan holiday.
-They still enjoy the novelty of camping holidays but with the added benefit of having all of our essential items with us at all times.
-There is nothing better than road trip or holiday in the camper van with kids.
+There are some wonderful places to visit in the UK and beyond, and we love the fresh air, family time, and the chance to visit the local attractions – whatever the weather.
+We spent many months looking into the best family campervan.
+We also considered a motorhome with kids as we know a motorhome or RV would grow with our family.
+We knew that we would need to also use our camp as our main vehicle, so we needed to buy the best small campervan that we could afford.
+We eventually settled on a T5 camper.
+We all love our converted VW campervan.
+We all enjoy the novelty of camping holidays but with the added benefit of having all of our essential items with us at all times.
+There is nothing better than road trip or campervan holiday with kids.

 *Ad Post contains affiliate links